yxuansu/PlanGen/content_planner/README.md

 '''
 ```

 The function `extract_selective_ids()` extracts the candidate set of the content plan from the given table.
-The given table is represented as a list of `key : value` set.
+The given table is represented as a list of `key : value` pairs.
 The final predicted content plan **only** contains the slot keys that exist in the candidate set.

 ```python
 # make prediction